Jersey elections turnout up as polls were on one day: Professor

 He said: "In St Brelade Mike Jackson I think reaped the whirlwind as it were from being both constable and minister for transport and technical services which traditionally is a sort of poisoned chalice.

-"There was a suggestion that it's almost very difficult to combine the roles."'Reversed the order'
+"There was a suggestion that it's almost very difficult to combine the roles."

 He said the most outstanding point of the senatorial election was the performance of former Bailiff Sir Philip Bailhache who topped the poll.